burnash/gspread/docs/oauth2.rst

 5. Press "Manage service accounts" above Service Accounts.

-6. Press on **⋮** near recenlty created service account and select "Create key".
+6. Press on **⋮** near recenlty created service account and select "Manage keys" and then click on "ADD KEY > Create new key".

 7. Select JSON key type and press "Create".